Mvrjustid/EmoPainChallenge2020/README.md

 - **Pain Recognition from Movement Task**: The aim of this task is to build a classification model to differentiate between a participant with CLBP and a healthy control participant as well as differentiate between two levels of self-reported pain for participants with CLBP (in essence, classification of three levels of pain: Healthy, Low-level Pain, High-level Pain), based on body movement and muscle activity during exercise performance.
 We provide training, validation, and test data, which comprise joint angles and energies as well as sEMG data from both participants with CLBP and healthy control participants.
 The data comes with three class labels per instance.
 Participants should see below for details about these data, and how to access the data for this task.
 A README document will be attached to the data to provide more detailed information.

-- **Pain Face Recognition Task**: The aim of this task is to build a detection model to differentiate between a participant with CLBP and a healthy control participant as well as continuously recognise the levels of observer-rated pain of participants with CLBP, based on facial expression during exercise performance.
+- **Pain Face Prediction Task**: The aim of this task is to build a classification/prediction model to differentiate between a participant with CLBP and a healthy control participant as well as continuously recognise the levels of observer-rated pain of participants with CLBP, based on facial expression during exercise performance.
 We provide training, validation, and test data, which comprise features extracted from face video data from both participants with CLBP and healthy control participants.
 Participants should see below for details about these data, and how to access the data for this task.
 A README document will be attached to the data to provide more detailed information.